lernae/sam-pipelines-devops-monorepo/README.md

 ## Setup new subproject
 Add the subproject into the appdev repo.  git commit any changes and git push.

-## Cleanup a pipeline during POC of this sample
+## Cleanup a pipeline during POC of this sample if needed
+Use sam to delete the intended CFN stack to delete:
 $ sam delete --stack-name <name_of_pipeline_CFN_stack>  --profile cicd

-# Credit
-This repo is based off of the original sam pipelines monorepo https://github.com/flochaz/sam-pipelines-monorepo with modifications to adapt it to a 2 separate repo approach (one for app code and one for infra related resources)

-# Further improvements
+# Further improvements to the POC
 * Tighten up permissions for CodeBuild create pipeline and in general check/confirm perms are tight.
 * Determine further tuning the pipeline trigger logic - only trigger on certain types of files, etc.
 * I have tested with main branch only.
 Related resources for feature branch may need similar changes as the main branch.
 * Any other improvements to meet additional requirements

+# Credit
+This repo is based off of the original sam pipelines monorepo https://github.com/flochaz/sam-pipelines-monorepo with modifications to adapt it to a 2 separate repo approach (one for app code and one for infra related resources)